Play deepens our sense of place, introduces neighbors, and circulates stories.

 Benjamin Stokes studies how games can be used as a tool to make positive changes in the real world by improving local economies, breaking down cultural and social barriers and empowering and connecting communities.
 He recently received a grant from the Knight Foundation and Niantic, Inc. to investigate how augmented reality and games like Pokémon Go can be leveraged to build future cities that are stronger, smarter, and healthier.

 We ask, "How do games fit into the context of art, media, and other cultural artifacts?
 How can game makers help leading cultural institutions address games?"
 For an example of this cultural work, see our Smithsonian event page.
-Review work by Lindsay Grace.
-Contact Chris Totten about his writing and games.

 Currently being explored in several classes and with collaborators in the DC area.
 We are continuing a related course on games and rhetoric in the spring of 2016, taught by Michael Treanor.